Celebrating 20 Years: 20 Noteworthy Things That Happened in 1999

 Two decades ago, in June 1999, PRemployer was launched to complement its sister company, Personnel Resources.
 Our primary goal was to provide high-quality, comprehensive staffing and employment services to small- to medium-sized businesses in the southeast.

-In honor of PRemployer’s 20-year anniversary, here is a look back at other notable current events related to pop culture, sports, music, and technology that transpired the same year the company was established:
+Twenty years later, we continue to strive for the same objective while responding to technological and social changes that impact the human resources industry.
+In 2019 we honored PRemployer’s 20-year anniversary, here is a look back at other notable current events related to pop culture, sports, music, and technology that transpired the same year the company was established:

 1. The Y2K Scare